CAE Reading and Use of English Practice Test 10 Printable and PDF version

 41 E. This paragraph gives more detail of what is mentioned in the previous paragraph — how Kieron is engaged in drawing.
 ‘Each one’ can refer to either sketches or his own ‘touches’ — or alterations to the original pictures.

 42 G. Last sentence of the preceding paragraph helps us here.
-The authors mention that seven-year-old boys don’t give advice to adults on terminology very often, and then Paragraph G explains the situation — “But then Kieron Williamson is not your average boy”.
+The authors mentions, that seven-year-old boys don’t give advice to adults on terminology very often, and then Paragraph G explains the situation — “But then Kieron Williamson is not your average boy”.
 Last sentence of this paragraph goes “my seven-year-old could do better than that” and the following paragraph starts with “Kieron actually can …”.

 B. “Standard seven-year-old boy stuff there” refers to playing football and going to school.
 This is the easiest anchor that could be used here.

-44 D. World ‘melee’ is essential here to understand connection between the paragraphs.
+44 D. World ‘melee’ is essential here to understand the connection between the paragraphs.
 It means ‘a noisy fight, a brawl’ and is used figuratively to describe the situation of immense attention directed towards him.

 45 F. “Kieron takes it back off me” helps to connect this paragraph with the previous one, where he hands the book to the narrator.

-46 C. “Michelle Williamson is aware of this” helps to the establish connection with the previous paragraph.
+46 C. “Michelle Williamson is aware of this” helps to establish connection with the previous paragraph.
 She then goes on to suggest how boy’s interests can change and develop as he gets older.

 Part 8